dzomaya/SolarWinds_UnDP/README.md

 Files are provided as-is, no warranty, and no guarantee of support.
 Files posted  here were tested on Orion Platform 2019.2 HF2, NPM 12.5 and 15.x.x WEBCARDLX firmware.

 These UnDPs were created for single phase Tripp Lite UPSes and PDUs using the "LX" network management card platform (e.g. the WEBCARDLX).
+They likely won't work with ALL Tripp Lite PDUs/UPSes, but should work with many.
 There on some "GetNext" polls on SNMP table values that won't work quite right on devices with more than one input/output phase.
 I'd like to make better baseline UnDPs over time, so feel free to ping me with feedback here or on Thwack.

 ## The files